hohler/Mensa-Webservice/README.md

   }
 }
 ```
-The response contains the daily mealplan object in the content attribute.
-In the attribute menus we have a list all menu objects.
+The response contains the daily meal plan object in the content attribute.
-The mensa attribute stores the name of the canteen and the date attribute the date of the meal plan.
+In the attribute menus we have a list of all menu objects.
+Besides that the mensa attribute stores the name of the canteen and the date attribute the date of the meal plan.

 If the daily meal plan information is not available you'll get the following response:
 ```